apache/jena-site/content/documentation/query/javascript-functions.md

     sparql --set arq:js-library=SomeFile.js --data ... --query ...

-will execute omn teghdata with the JavaScript functions from file "SomeFile.js" available.
+will execute on the data with the JavaScript functions from file "SomeFile.js" available.

-JavScript functions cammn also be from a string directly from within Java using constant `ARQ.symJavaScriptFunctions` ("http://jena.apache.org/ARQ#js-functions").
+JavScript functions can also be set from a string directly from within Java using constant `ARQ.symJavaScriptFunctions` ("http://jena.apache.org/ARQ#js-functions").

 ## Using JavaScript functions

-SPARQL functions implemented in JavaScript are autoatica called when a URI starting "http://jena.apache.org/ARQ/jsFunction#" used.
+SPARQL functions implemented in JavaScript are automatically called when a URI starting "http://jena.apache.org/ARQ/jsFunction#" used.

 This can conveniently be abbreviated by: